Foreign relations of Moldova: Relations with post-Soviet states

 The Moldovan Parliament approved the country's membership in the Commonwealth of Independent States and the CIS charter on economic union in April 1994.
-Moldova however has never participated in any military aspects of CIS, citing its neutrality status.
+Moldova however has never participated in any military aspects of CIS, citing its neutral status.

 In 1998, Moldova contributed to the founding of GUAM, a regional cooperation agreement made up of Georgia, Ukraine, Azerbaijan and Moldova.
 Although the agreement initially included a declaration of mutual defense, Moldova has since declared its disinterest in participating in any GUAM-based mutual defense initiative.

 Russia continues to maintain a military presence in the Transnistrian region of Moldova, despite previous agreements with Moldova and within OSCE and CAF to withdraw its troops and ammunition.

 Moldova was granted Observer Status in the Russian-led Eurasian Union in April 2017.

 Relations with Transnistria

 The territory of Moldova includes the separatist Transnistria region.
 Transnistria had a particularly large non-Moldovan population (about 60%) and broke away from Moldova less than a year after Moldova became independent at the fall of the Soviet Union.
 The Pridnestrovian Moldavian Republic controls main part of this region, and also the city of Bender and its surrounding localities on the west bank.
 The international diplomatic situation with respect to the question of Transnistria determines and is determined by Moldova's relations with Russia.
 Russia, Ukraine, Organization for Security and Co-operation in Europe, EU, and United States are involved at different degrees in the conflict resolution.